mdb1/mdb1.github.io/_posts/2023-08-21-use-periphery-to-find-unused-code.markdown

   * Set up the configuration file and save it
 3. The next time you can just run: `periphery scan`.

-Notes:
+![scan-spm](/resources/periphery/scan-spm.png)

+**Notes:**
 * Remember to delete the `../dd` folder before pushing (or just use another destination for the derived data folder).
-* `periphery scan` will fail if the folder does not exist, in that case, just run the `xcodebuild` command again.
+* `periphery scan` will fail if the derived data folder does not exist, in that case, just run the `xcodebuild` command again.

-![scan-spm](/resources/periphery/scan-spm.png)

 ---

-Over the long run, keeping the code as clean as possible will be a benefit for everyone in the team, given less code means less time compiling, and unused code just add unneeded noise to the codebase.
+Over the long run, keeping the code as clean as possible will be a benefit for everyone in the team, given less code means less time compiling, and unused code just adds unneeded noise to the codebase.

 ---